 If you love the hustle and bustle of the city (and the option to dart into a clean mall toilet)

 Because: You may not have realised it all these years – and that’s because you always hang out at Far East Plaza or only loiter about the Paragon-Taka-Mandarin Gallery intersection – but our good ol’ Orchard Road is all of 2.2km long!
 That is, if you start your jaunt from Tanglin Mall and end it at The Cathay.
 And don’t cheat hor by hopping onto a bus or zipping into a MRT train.

 Along the way: Time your walk so that you can visit Shake Shack at Liat Towers during off-peak hours and halfway through your journey.

 Try: The Fort Canning-River Valley-Robertson Quay trail

 Because: On a weekday, you will really feel that you are away from Singapore, thanks to the abundant greenery along this trail.
-Kick off your Me Time with your furry friend at The Substation (the area outside it has now become a pedestrian walkway), pass by the now-closed Peranakan Museum, head towards the Singapore Philatelic Museum and make your way into Fort Canning Park.
+Kick off your Me Time with your furry friend at The Substation (the area outside it has now become a pedestrian walkway), pass by the now-closed Peranakan Museum, head towards the upcoming Children's Museum Singapore, and make your way into Fort Canning Park.
 From there, you can follow a road down to the River Valley enclave which leads you to Robertson Quay.

 If you have a lot of time (and aren’t worried about the unpredictable Singapore weather)